 Respect

 Respect in patient-centered care can come in many forms.
 First, it means that nurses offer significant advice to patients and show respect for their values and preferred option of treatment.
 It also means that nurses allow their patients to set achievable health goals.
-Respect is truly about listening to what the patient needs and working towards honoring them as much as possible.
+The concern is truly about listening to what the patient needs and working towards honoring them as much as possible.

 Coordination